gsirhc/AdvancedTail/README.md

 Or you can be more specific with the "To":  ```trim to: "it rules|it rocks"```

+###### Trim Middle

-Now lets say you want to remove the "We like this line because" portion of the lines but keep the time:
+Now lets say you want to remove the "We like this line because " portion of the lines but keep the time:

 ```
 [7:10:02pm] We like this line because it rocks and rolls